Realizing Topological Quantum Walks on NISQ Digital Quantum Computer: Suzuki-Trotter Decomposition

 The error in the first-order Suzuki-Trotter decomposition\cite{Nielsen} can be further reduced by considering higher-order decomposition.
 For second-order decomposition one has to rewrite the time evolution as -

 here the error associated with each step is the order of $\mathcal{O}(t^3)$.
 For $n$ step with step size of $\delta t = t/n$, the evolution operator becomes -

-The Suzuki-Trotter decomposition is widely used in quantum chemistry and condensed matter physics to simulate the behavior of complex quantum systems, and has been shown to be particularly effective for systems with strong interactions between particles.
-However, it should be noted that the accuracy of the method depends on the choice of the decomposition and the size of the time step, and may require some optimization for specific systems.
+The Suzuki-Trotter decomposition is widely used in condensed matter physics and quantum chemistry to simulate the behavior of complex quantum systems.
+However, it is important to note that the accuracy of the method depends on the order of the decomposition and the size of the time step, and may require some optimization for specific systems. \end{appendices}